Kingdom Studies Digest

 John Hepp, Jr.

 I assume you are reading this “digest” because (a) you have complete confidence in the Bible as God’s revelation, (b) you want to understand what the Bible says about God’s kingdom.
 The kingdom is the theme that ties the Bible together.
 The Gospel of Matthew alone mentions it by name over fifty times!
 Jesus’ title Christ (Messiah) means He will rule in it.
 Most studies in my website show what the Bible says about it.
-I will list some of them on the next page.
+I will list some of them at the end.

 • “the throne of David” restored for Mary’s child, as the angel promised (Luke 1:32)